melezhik/jam/README.md

 ## create distribution archive for given pjam project

-Now it's time to give a try to pjam to create distribution archive of our project, this may be done by single command:
+Now it's time to give a try to pjam client to create distribution archive of our project, this may be done by single command:

     $ export PINTO_REPOSITORY_ROOT=/home/pinto/repo/
     $ pjam -p ./hello-world-example